 A proper conversation that respects the reluctant parents' concerns, answers their questions and reassures them that the inoculations are indeed necessary—that countless studies by hundreds of researchers over many decades have shown that vaccinations save millions of lives—will likely take at least another 20 minutes.
 Meanwhile, though, other families sit in the waiting room, itching for their own well-baby checkups to start.

-This all too common scene should never happen.
 Having this discussion at the two-month well-baby visit is too late.
 By then, parents may have read about any issues on the Web or chatted with other moms and dads in the park.
 Discussion with medical professionals should begin long before, usually during, or even prior to, the pregnancy.
-The evidence summarized below should form the basis for these exchanges.[break]

 Although parents give many reasons for not wanting to vaccinate their children, we have noticed at least three recurring themes.
 Some do not believe their children are at risk for diseases such as polio, measles and tetanus, which are now rarely seen in the U.S. Others do not believe that certain vaccine-preventable diseases, such as chicken pox and measles, are particularly serious.
 And many worry about the safety of vaccines.
 The concerns may be about immediate, well-defined side effects such as fever or may take the form of anxiety that vaccines might harm the immune system or cause chronic diseases years later.
 Each of these concerns can be met with a careful review of the evidence.